AdobeDocs/experience-platform.en/help/xdm/data-types/beacon.md

 ## Appendix

-The following section contains additional information about the [!UICONTROL Beacon interaction details] data type.
+The following section contains additional information about the [!UICONTROL Beacon] data type.

 ## Accepted values for proximity {#proximity}